 Presented by the amazing North Wood Trails in scenic Hot Springs Arkansas, November 2021 is sure to bring quite an amazing mountain bike festival.
 The Gudrun is a premiere mountain biking event and festival in Arkansas and the country showing how far Arkansas has come in recent years with mountain biking development with the state has become a prime bike destination.
 The event tkes place in Hot Sprigns national park and more specifically in the Northwood Trials system which is comprised of 26 miles of world class moutnain bike trials and voted the best in Arkansas.
 Running from Friday, November 12, and finishing on Sunday the 14th, there is a vibrant mix of bike races, fun runs, bike expos, food, drinks, music, and fun for kids and the entire family.
 A wonderful attribute to this festival is the large range of categories in the mountain bike categories so every level and age is supported and welcomed to ride their bikes.
 There are two main events with the first being the Gudrun Enduro which is a 15-mile enduro race with multiple categories all with prizes.
 Being even more inclusive there is also a compressed enduro race of 8 miles as well.
 The other main mountain bike race is called the ‘Attila the Hun XC’ and is of course a cross country race with nearly every category imaginable to cater to every level of rider.
 The Junior and Category 3 race is 6 miles and the top end category 1 is 19 miles with varying lengths in the middle of those two.
 2020 brought nearly 600 sign-ups combined for the Enduro, XC, and fun runs in a Covid Heavy time so 2021 can only be bigger!
 The stunning North Wood Trails seems to be an extremely positive trend in Mountain biking with Arkansas and the Güdrun – Northwoods MTB Festival being at the heart of this.
 A premiere event surely on a path to only get bigger and better and something worth traveling to.

-Since then, the popularity of gravel grinding has exploded and is now the fastest growing genre in the cycling industry.
+Fast forward and gravel grinding has exploded into the fastest growing genre in the cycling industry.
+Unbound gravel is now owned by Life Time Fitness, producer of premier gravel, mountain and trail running events including the Leadville Race Series.
 The popularity of DK200 has grown too, from 34 participants in 2006, to over 3,400 registered riders in 2019.
-And while that growth has brought with it a few changes to our format and the way we have to manage certain aspects of the event, one thing has remained constant… DK200 is a grass-roots event, organized and managed by folks who are passionate about cycling, and done so for the primary purpose of providing life-enriching cycling experiences for our event participants.
+And while that growth has brought with it a few changes to the format and certain aspects of the event, one thing has remained constant… DK200 is a grass-roots event, organized and managed by folks who are passionate about cycling, and done so for the primary purpose of providing life-enriching cycling experiences for our event participants.

 The Coast to Coast Gravel Grinder is a difficult but absolutely stunning ride across the handle of Michigan.
 Starting on the east coast and crossing the entire Michigan Peninsula (Mitten), it is the only race in the world that connects two freshwater oceans.
 Happening in October this massive 210 mile gravel monster treks through orange, fall forests and open ranges on a double track.
 Such a monster ride that rivals Kanza in many ways.
 A very nice inclusion two the two hundred mile monster is a shorter, loop version which is a straight gravel century.
 Still not much of a walk in the park though.
 If you want to participate in one of the most beautiful and hardest Gravel Grinder in America, the Caast to Coast Gravel Grinder is The event for you.